-In the combination completed on January 31, 2003 and accounted for as a purchase, Dorchester Hugoton was designated as the accounting acquirer.
-Prior to January 31, 2003, Dorchester Minerals had no combined operations.
-In these circumstances, we are required to present, discuss and analyze the financial condition and results of operations of Dorchester Hugoton, the accounting acquiror, for the three and nine month periods ended September 30, 2002 and the financial condition and results of operations of Dorchester Minerals for the three and nine month periods ended September 30, 2003, which includes the results of operations for Dorchester Hugoton for the one month period ended January 31, 2003 and the financial condition and results of operations for Dorchester Minerals for the eight month period ended September 30, 2003.
+In the combination completed on January 31, 2003 and accounted for as a purchase, Dorchester Hugoton was designated as the accounting acquiror.
+Prior to January 31, 2003, our Partnership had no combined operations.
+In these circumstances, we are required to present, discuss and analyze the financial condition and results of operations of Dorchester Hugoton, the accounting acquiror, for the one month period ended January 31, 2003 combined with the financial condition and results of operations for Dorchester Minerals for the two month period ended March 31, 2003 and the results of operations of our Partnership for the three month period ended March 31, 2004.
 For the purposes of this presentation, the term combination means the transactions consummated in connection with the combination of the business and properties of Dorchester Hugoton, Republic and Spinnaker.